 Reference Groups can be convened for a number of reasons, including but not limited to providing technical oversight and guidance on a particular theme or activity for INEE network spaces (Working Groups, Collaboratives, and/or Task Teams); advocating for tools, resources, or agendas; supporting with donor outreach and information sharing to ensure alignment; or a combination of the above.

 Participation in an INEE Reference Group is open to both INEE members and to non-members with technical expertise that is applicable to the stated outcomes of the Reference Group.
-All efforts should be made to include members who give the Reference Group diverse geographic and language representation.
+All efforts will be made to ensure equitable representation of members from a range of organizations and regions where EiE is taking place, in order to amplify under-represented voices and perspectives and ensure that task team products are globally reviewed and relevant in a range of contexts.to include members who give the Reference Group diverse geographic and language representation.

 Current Reference Groups